 Curaçao Scuba Diving Industry

-In times when the Curaçao Scuba Diving Industry has amazing growth potential and the Curacao Government is rapidly advancing toward more progressive marine management legislation, users fees seems like a unavoidable financial option and that is simply not doable without a mature dive industry working together under very high standards.
+In times when the Curaçao Scuba Diving Industry has amazing growth potential and the Curaçao Government is rapidly advancing toward more progressive marine management legislation; Dive operator business licensing and nature fees seems like a unavoidable financial option.
+However, this is simply not doable without a mature dive industry working together with the Curaçao Government under very high industry standards.

 WILLEMSTAD – “The Ministry of Economic Development has announced that they will start research on the diving sector on the island.
-Previously it appeared that of the nearly 100 diving schools on the island, only 25 are known to have gone through the audits and comply with the regulations set by the ministry which oversees the tourism sector.
+Previously it appeared that of the nearly 100 diving schools on the island, only 25 are known to have gone through the voluntary audit process and comply with the regulations set by the ministry which oversees the tourism sector.
 Now there is no legislation for the diving sector which makes it impossible to require diving schools to comply with certain rules and regulations.
-The Minister of Economic Development, Giselle Mc William announced that her Ministry is now going to map the diving sector in collaboration with the Curaçao Tourist Board (CTB).”
+The Minister of Economic Development announced that the Ministry is now going to map the diving sector in collaboration with the Curaçao Tourist Board (CTB).”

 A vision and an opinion by Bryan Horne, Founder of Dive Curaçao